Dental Crowns and Bridges

 Good to Know

 - Documents to keep: Retain the itemized receipt from your dentist showing the provider's name and licence or registration number, the date of service, a description of the procedure performed (for example, "porcelain crown, tooth 14"), and the total amount paid.
-The CRA may request receipts as proof of your claim.

 - Lab fees included: When your dentist's invoice includes laboratory fabrication fees for the crown or bridge, the full amount billed by the dentist is eligible.
-You do not need to separate the lab portion.

 - Cosmetic limitation: A crown or bridge provided purely for cosmetic purposes with no underlying dental condition may be disallowed under subsection 118.2(2.1).
 Crowns and bridges placed to restore function, treat decay, or replace missing teeth are not considered purely cosmetic.